• Travel

 Redeeming Chase Points

-What I love most about the Chase Sapphire Preferred card is just how flexible and easy the points are to use.
+What I love most about the card_name is just how flexible and easy the points are to use.
 The first option, is you can redeem your points for cash at a rate of 1 cent per point.
 I would NEVER recommend doing this because they are worth more elsewhere but it is a simple, straightforward option.

 Another easy option for redeeming your points is through the Chase travel portal.
 You can book travel through this site at a rate of 1.25 cents per mile.
-For example, if you earned the 60,000 point welcome bonus, you could redeem those for $750 worth of travel if booked through the travel portal.
+For example, if you earned 10,000 points, you could redeem those for $125 worth of travel if booked through the travel portal.
 Here you can book your travel with any airline or hotel and not have to worry about award availability or blackouts.

 The best way to get the most value out of your Chase points is by transferring those points to some of their 13 airline and hotel partners.
 While doing this takes a little work doing some research, you can really unlock a lot of value.
 This is how I was able to find a sweet spot that allowed me to book flights to Hawaii for my family using only 25,000 points per person.